chrischow/dataandstuff/_posts/2018-11-10-how-not-to-invest-clenow-momentum.md

 1. Maintaining an equally-weighted portfolio that is reset every week
 2. Choosing the top 10 stocks by ACM instead of the top *N* stocks by standard deviation up to a fixed amount in principal

 Note that for the CM-based strategy, we only run one simulation because the approach applies to a universe of stocks (in this case the S&P 500).
 If we wanted confirmation on different universes of stocks, we could easily run the same simulation on the S&P Mid-Cap 400 or the Russell 1000.

+Overall, **the CM-based strategy beat the market**.
+There were periods where the strategy performed worse than the S&P 500, but the overall drawdowns were significantly lower.

 ![](../graphics/2018-11-10-how-not-to-invest-clenow-momentum/plot6.png)